Will Britney Spears rescue Cowell's "X Factor"?

-LOS ANGELES, Sept 10 (Reuters) - Britney Spears makes her debut this week as the biggest celebrity judge on U.S. television in a revamped version of “The X Factor” that is looking for its own special something in a stepped-up ratings battle with “The Voice”.
+LOS ANGELES (Reuters) - Britney Spears makes her debut this week as the biggest celebrity judge on U.S. television in a revamped version of “The X Factor” that is looking for its own special something in a stepped-up ratings battle with “The Voice”.

 In what TV pundits expect to be a tough contest for the most viewers, “The X Factor” returns to Fox television for a second season on Wednesday, after “The Voice” moves to the fall slot on NBC for a three-night season opener, starting on Monday.